Senquez Golson: 2016 season

-The Steelers gave Golson competition at cornerback when they selected Artie Burns with their first-round pick in the 2016 NFL Draft.
+The Steelers gave Golson competition at cornerback when they selected Artie Burns with their first-round pick in the 2016 NFL draft.

 On August 1, 2016, Golson suffered a mid-foot injury during practice.
 The next day it was determined that the foot suffered a Lisfranc injury and, on August 8, he underwent Lisfranc surgery.
 Both the Steelers and Golson were hoping for a return to practice within about 7 or 8 weeks.
 However, on October 8, 2016, Golson was placed on injured reserve, and missed the entire 2016 season.

 2017 season

-The Steelers signed veteran cornerback Coty Sensabaugh and drafted Cameron Sutton and Brian Allen with their third and fifth-round picks respectively in the 2017 NFL Draft, giving Golson ample competition for a roster spot after missing the previous two seasons with injuries.
+The Steelers signed veteran cornerback Coty Sensabaugh and drafted Cameron Sutton and Brian Allen with their third and fifth-round picks respectively in the 2017 NFL draft, giving Golson ample competition for a roster spot after missing the previous two seasons with injuries.
 On July 30, Golson was carted off the field on the first day of padded practice for the third season in a row.
 As a consequence of his injury, he did not play in any of the Steelers' four preseason games.
 As a result, Golson was waived by the Steelers on September 2, 2017.

 Tampa Bay Buccaneers

-On November 15, 2017, Golson was signed to the Tampa Bay Buccaneers' practice squad, but was released a week later.
+On November 15, 2017, Golson was signed to the practice squad of the Tampa Bay Buccaneers, but was released a week later.